SalmaMokhimar/shopping-cart/README.md

 ##Description:

-In that task , I implemented the UI design by creating many distinct componants :
+In that task , I implemented the UI design by creating many distinct components :

     -Components that form the Product main view :
         -Product viewer ( loading images using lazyload,js )